leqnaru/Autohotkey/Works (Descriptions)/README.md

 	return Round(ElapsedTime/1000, 2)
 }
 ~~~
 Each process have their own actions that will be preiodically triggered by time and the flags.
-Examples of the processes include
+Examples of the processes include the following:
 * Calculate the center of an area (where the images are) using coordinates and then moving the mouse to hover each individual image in order to preview it.
 The time hovering an image will be determined by a random number where the user set the minimum and maximum range in the INI file
 ~~~
 [...]